aleon2020/cable_driven_parallel_robot_2d/README.md

 ## Usage

-1. Run one of the following commands to run the controller you want to test:
+1. Run ONE of the controllers you want to test:

 ```sh
 # WITHOUT RVIZ